| Family MattersThis interview, done for Third Way on the

 Oh yes.
 Every hyena is different and unique.
 Actually, they

+are incredible.
 Mind you, my sons guinea pigs have names but Im

 not sure I would say I could recognise any distinct character